lokingdav/jodi/rmd/README.md

 ## How to deduplicate entries
 - A conveinient Jupyter notebook is provided which contains functions to organize, deduplicate and report statistics of the given RMD CSV file
+- Only US providers who have provided all the necessary information have been considered for the analysis
 - Deduplication is done through the following steps
     - remove rows where
         1. business_name and business_address are same